How to Pick Between Term vs Whole Life Insurance

 Which Companies Offer Term and Whole Life Insurance in Canada?

 Most Canadian companies offer term and whole life insurance.
 Ask your local insurance broker for more information about which company is the best for you.
-Or you can use MyChoice to find life insurance quotes and compare policies between insurers.
+According to our most recent research on the top life insurance companies in Canada, Sun Life is popular for whole life insurance policies, while Primerica is famous for its term offerings.

 Term vs Whole Life Insurance: The Bottom Line